networkRob/eos-sdk-bfd-mon/README.md

 # EOS SDK BFD Monitor
 There are 2 versions of this sdk agent.
 One written in Python, and the other in c++.
 Below are their current status:
 1. Python: source/Python/BfdMon [stable]
+- Supports Ethernet and Vlan interfaces for BGP neighbors for BFD monitoring.
 2. C++: source/C++/BfdMon.cpp [stable]
+- Currently supports Ethernet interfaces for BGP neighbors for BFD monitoring.

 ## Switch Setup